openjdk/jdk/doc/building.md

 #### Branch Protection

-In order to use Branch Protection features in the VM, `--enable-branch-protection` must be provided.
-This requires compiler support (GCC 9.1.0+ or Clang 10+).
+In order to use Branch Protection features in the VM, `--enable-branch-protection` must be used.
+This option requires C++ compiler support (GCC 9.1.0+ or Clang 10+).
 The resulting build can be run on both machines with and without support for branch protection in hardware.
-This is only supported for Linux targets.
+Branch Protection is only supported for Linux targets.

 ### Building on 32-bit arm